NickBeukema/lexing/zoomjoystrong/README.md

 # Zoomjoystrong

-To compile the lexer, run the following:
+To compile the language, run the following:

-    flex zjs.lex; clang lex.yy.c -lfl; ./a.out
+    flex zjs.l
+    bison -d zjs.y
+    gcc -o zjs zoomjoystrong.c lex.yy.c zjs.tab.c -lSDL2 -lm

+There are two test files includes to use, `test.zjs` and `gv.zjs`.
+Once compiled, use the following command to process a script:

+    ./zjs < gv.zjs

+**Note** When running there is a bus error once the program ends.
+After talking with the professor, we were unable to figure out the cause.
+The program still runs, it apparantly just doesn't clean up correctly.

 ## Available Tokens